Tom Laware

-Thomas Laware is a New Hampshire politician.
+Thomas Laware is a former New Hampshire politician.

 Education

 Laware earned a B.A. from Keene State College.

 Military career

 Laware served in the United States Air Force in 1971 to 1975 in the Vietnam War.

 Political career

 Laware served in the New Hampshire House of Representatives where he represented Sullivan 5 district from 2010 to 2012.
 On November 4, 2014, Laware was elected to the New Hampshire House of Representatives where he represents the Sullivan 8 district.
 Laware assumed office on December 3, 2014.
 Laware is a Republican.

 Personal life

 Laware resides in Charlestown, New Hampshire.
 Laware is married and has one child.
-Laware is a member of the following organizations: the National Rifle Association, the American Legion, and the Veterans of Foreign Wars.
+Laware is a member of the National Rifle Association of America, the American Legion, and the Veterans of Foreign Wars.